ItsNotGoodName/ansible-role-base/README.md

 # ansible-role-base

-A role that setups a base Linux system.
+Ansible role that setups a base Linux system.

 - Update system using the `base_update` tag
 - Install and configure packages
-- Optionally Set hostname and timezone
+- Set hostname and timezone
 - Create groups and users

 ## Requirements